cedvdb/x_router/README.md

   @override
   void initState() {
     _selectedTab = _findTabIndex(router.history.currentUrl) ??
 0;
-    navSubscription = router.eventStream
+    // if the user changes the URL via the browser, you want your rail to react navSubscription = router.eventStream
         .where((event) => event is NavigationEnd)
         .listen((nav) => _refreshBottomBar());